koralreeef/anypercent-cuecollection/ch6b.md

    \
    ![cue](https://cdn.discordapp.com/attachments/293555577991200770/779584071214432256/unknown.png)
    \
    For this demo, wait until Madeline is lined up to the bottom of the giant green crystal.
-For the last two gaps, you can fastfall and hold left for the duration of the dash and go neutral afterwards.
+For the last two gaps, you can fastfall and go neutral after each left dash.
  </details>

  ----